 Fortunately, the best solutions work for patients and practices.
 Here are three ways you can improve the journey — for your patients and you.

 1. Shared Decision-Making Model

 You can improve the earlier stages of a patient’s journey with the shared decision-making model.
-When a practice works together with patients to decide on treatment and care, there’s an opportunity to balance clinical evidence with the patient’s own preferences.
+When a practice works together with patients to decide on treatment and care, as well as how they are going to pay, there’s an opportunity to balance clinical evidence with the patient’s own preferences.
 This is a great way to improve patient engagement, as patients who participate in the decision-making process:

 - Are more informed about the nature of their illness or health issue